ameygokhale/Cyber-Portfolio-AmeyGokhale/labs/Nikto/README.md

-# 🔍Nikto Web Server Scanning Lab
+# Nikto Web Server Scanning Lab
 ### Using DVWA on Kali Linux (VirtualBox on macOS M3)

 This project demonstrates a **safe, offline web vulnerability scan** using **Nikto** against a locally-hosted instance of **DVWA (Damn Vulnerable Web Application)** running in a Docker container on a Kali Linux VM.